 - Robin Seitz, Elementary School Administrative Assistant

-Rachel Aanestad ’94 joined Community School in 2013 as Assistant Director of Development and currently serves as the school librarian and also teaches Architecture in the Upper School.
+Rachel Aanestad ’94 joined Sun Valley Community School in 2013 as Assistant Director of Development and currently serves as the school librarian and also teaches Architecture in the Upper School.

-Rachel holds a BA in architecture and a BA in theatre, both from University of Oregon.
+Rachel holds a BA in architecture and a BA in theater, both from University of Oregon.

 When she’s not at school, Rachel loves to spend time with her two young daughters and enjoys hiking and doodling.

-Tana Dean joined Community School in 2008 and currently serves as business office assistant/accounts payable manager.
+Tana Dean joined Sun Valley Community School in 2008 and currently serves as Accounts Payable Manager.

 Tana has held a variety of business management positions across the hospitality, health care, and construction industries.
-Currently, in addition to her role at Community School, Tana and her husband own and operate Wood River Stables, a horse boarding facility.
+Currently, in addition to her role at the school, Tana and her husband own and operate Wood River Stables, a horse boarding facility.

 When Tana is not working at the school, she loves spending time with her my family, horse activities, and farming the ranch she and her husband own.